ssantichaivekin/polymerspace-website/_info/contact-us.md

 permalink: /contact-us/
 ---

-We currently do not have a mailing list.
-If you want to contact us, email Roya Amini-Naieni (ramininaieni@hmc.edu).
+We will have a mailing list soon!
+For now, if you want to contact us, email Roya Amini-Naieni (ramininaieni@hmc.edu).